wp-plugins/wp-visual-adverts/readme.txt

 * Compatible with WooSidebars;
 * Developers have the possibility to customize the plugin by creating a duplicate templates and styles in the active theme folder;
 * **NEW!** Custom options for widgets: text color, ads number, animation options.
-* **NB!** The core of the plugin is changed and optimised for adding a new useful features and we forced to raise the requirements to PHP version on Your web server. **Minimum required PHP version is 5.3.0**.
+* **NB!** The core of the plugin has been changed and optimised for adding a new useful features.
+We forced to raise the requirements to PHP version on Your web server. **Minimum required PHP version - 5.3.0**.

 = Upcoming Updates =
 * ads group shortcode for pages